 10mm polycarbonate sheets are available in Clear, Opal and Bronze colours.

 TOTALLY FREE CUT TO SIZE SERVICE.
-We can cut your 10mm polycarbonate sheets to size for you at no extra cost for a quicker and easier installation.
-You can also trim them on site if you prefer.
+We can cut your 10mm polycarbonate sheets to size for you at no extra cost.
+This makes installation quicker and easier.
+You can also trim 10mm polycarbonate sheet on site if you prefer.

-10mm twin wall polycarbonate sheet is very cost effective and suited to a wide range of projects.
-Ideal for Lean To roofs, canopy roofs and carports this plastic roof sheet is light weight and easy to handle.
-10mm polycarbonate sheets are an excellent glazing material which are very resistant to damage.
-10mm polycarbonate sheet is co-extruded with a UV inhibiting layer for longer life.
-The high-performance UV layer offers protection from some of the sun’s rays.
-It also protects the sheet against loss of strength and yellowing.
-10mm twin wall is not generally chosen for its insulation properties.
-A thicker form of multiwall polycarbonate would be better in this sort of glazing application as the additional walls and cavities give more layers of insulation.
-In fact, 10mm polycarbonate roofing panels are commonly used in applications where this is not necessary.
-For example, canopy roofs, carport roofs and other open structures.
+10mm polycarbonate sheet is light weight and easy to handle and install.
+It is an excellent glazing material which is very resistant to impact damage.
+It is co-extruded with a UV inhibiting layer which offers some protection from the sun’s rays.
+It also protects the sheet against loss of strength and yellowing for a longer life.
+This gives years of practical and attractive shelter.
+10mm polycarbonate sheets are very cost effective and suited to a wide range of projects.
+Perfect for roofing a pergola this sheet thickness is also ideal for all lean to canopy roofs and carports.
+10mm twin wall polycarbonate sheet is not generally chosen for projects like conservatories with high insulation requirements.
+A thicker form of multiwall polycarbonate would be better in this sort of application.
+This is due to the additional walls and cavities giving more layers of insulation.
+It is however good for the levels of insulation required in greenhouses.
+In fact, 10mm polycarbonate sheet is often used in applications where insulation is not necessary.
+Examples of this being pergolas, canopy roofs, carport roofs and other open structures.
 10mm polycarbonate sheets are twin-wall and the flutes run down the length of the sheet.
 This wall and cavity structure, as well as the inert strength of the polycarbonate it is made from, makes it very strong.
 This means that multi-wall polycarbonate sheets resist impact by up to 200x more than glass.
 This structure stands up well against accidental damage and vandalism.
 These properties are maintained for a long time, hence its 10-year warranty.
 10mm polycarbonate roofing sheets are much lighter weight than glass.
 This makes them an easier and safer to install alternative to glass.
+This is particularly helpful when working at height fitting the sheets into a roof.
 10mm polycarbonate sheet is easily installed with PVC capped or aluminium capped rafter bars.
-We recommend the sheets are a maximum of 600mm width between supports.
+We recommend 10mm polycarbonate sheet is a maximum of 600mm wide between supports.
+The sheets should be fitted with a minimum pitch of 5 degrees.

 .
 Very cost effective and versatile